keshawscom/MOSIPDoc/docs/inji-wallet/inji-mobile/customization-overview/workflow-customization.md

 ## scanMachine.ts

 This state machine is instantiated when the user launches the scanner section which opens up the camera to scan the QR code presented by the Verifier.
 The scanned data is fed into the underlying [offline VC sharing component](../technical-overview/components.md#offline-vc-sharing-component) to allow the discovery of the Verifier device and establish a connection to it.
 Once the connection is established, the user is allowed to select the downloaded VCs that can be shared with Verifier.
 The state machine also allows selfie/face verification before sharing VC.

-## revoke.ts

-_Note_: This feature is currently disabled in Inji Wallet but underlying support for code is available.

-A unique ID can be revoked using Inji Wallet.
-For example, if the resident has used a VID to generate VCs and no longer wishes to use the VID, then it can be disabled.
-This state machine will communicate with the backend service to disable the VC.

 ## QrLoginMachine.ts